Jump to:

 At different disease stages

 Definitive brain tumor treatments are based on the tumor type and extent of disease.
-Current treatment protocols for primary brain tumors combine surgical resection (if possible) with radiation therapy and adjuvant chemotherapy.
+Current treatment protocols for primary brain tumors combine maximal safe surgical resection (if possible) with radiation therapy and adjuvant chemotherapy.
 Glucocorticoids, such as dexamethasone, are administered to reduce cerebral edema and may also contribute to improved neurologic function.
 Venous thrombo-embolism is common, so anticoagulant prophylaxis should be considered in nonambulatory patients.
 Reversible causes of symptoms should be sought and treated.

 Rehabilitation services can support the patient from diagnosis to surgery, adjuvant therapy, survivorship, and terminal or end-of-life care.
-Dietz described adaptive rehabilitation to be preventive, restorative, supportive, or palliative depending on a cancer patient’s disease stage21.
-Rehabilitation management should address the effects of the disease as well as side effects of cancer therapies.
+Dietz described adaptive rehabilitation to be preventive, restorative, supportive, or palliative depending on a cancer patient’s disease stage.17 Rehabilitation management should address the effects of the disease as well as side effects of cancer therapies.
 This may include addressing delirium, neurogenic bladder, neurogenic bowel, spasticity, neuropathic pain, adjustment to disability, and sleep disturbance.

 Coordination of care